Fixed Buttons V1

 Note: Even though I’ve used the same name for the social channels that I used in the fixed buttons you can use different ones here.

-Scroll to the -[ FIXED BUTTONS RIGHT ]- section
+Scroll down to the -[ FIXED BUTTONS RIGHT ]- section

 Set the attributes for -[ FIXED BUTTONS RIGHT ]-;